CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 Hint: The choice of **Number of Random Starts** involves a trade-off between the quality of the design generated and the time to generate the design.
 The larger the chosen number of random starts, the better the design is likely to be.
 However, there are diminishing gains for increasingly large numbers of random starts.
 If running the actual experiment is expensive, it is generally recommended to choose as large a number of random starts as possible for the available time frame, to maximize the  chance of an ideal design being found.

-11. Once the slider has been set to the desired **Number of Random Starts**, click on the **Run SDOE** button, and initate the construction of the designs.
+11. Once the slider has been set to the desired **Number of Random Starts**, click on the **Run SDOE** button, and initiate the construction of the designs.
 The progress bar indicates how design construction is progressing through the chosen range of designs between the **Min Design Size** and **Max Design Size** specified.

 12. When the SDOE module has completed the design creation process, the left window **Created Designs** will be populated with files containing the results.
 The column entries summarize the key features of each of the designs, including **Optimality Method** (whether minimax or maximin was used), **Design Size** (d, the number of runs in the created design), **# of Random Starts**, **Runtime** (number of seconds needed to create the design), **Criterion Value** (the value obtained for the minimax or maximin criterion for the saved design).